belshikun/belshikun.github.io/content/dnd/castalia-log-3.md

 Next, they carefully open the double doors and discover it does, indeed, lead to a hallway.
 It's dark, damp, and the carpet is half full of holes and patches of mold.
 There are sconces along the walls that once held torches, but they are now empty.
 There are several other doors, but all are closed.

 Valya decides to inspect the door across the hall.
 She places her ear against it, and listens.
 She hears something!
 There are two voices, one raspy and one gutteral.
 The gutteral voice asks "When do you think the food will be served?
 I'm starving."
-The raspy voice responds "Patience, Hamog.
+The raspy voice responds "Patience, **Hamog**.
 Tharruk would never make his guests wait for long.
 And he always serves delectable food before the festivities."

 Valya returns to the others and whispers what she heard.
 Presuming the inhabitants are undead, they decide to bust down the door and catch them by surprise.